EstimatedEst. Read Time: 8 minutes

 lat bridge holds lower back exercise

-For these single leg Lat Bridge Holds, we want to engage the lat muscles that feed down into the lower back and pelvis.
+1. For this posterior chain exercise we want to engage the lat muscles that feed down into the lower back and pelvis.
 Starting position for this movement is lying on your back on the floor with your elbows close to your sides, bending your knees with feet flat on the floor, shoulderwidth apart.
-As you drive your elbows into the floor, pull your shoulder blades off the ground and squeeze up into the bridge.
-You can think of this as trying to do a row into the floor.

-Contract the low back and the glutes, as well as your abdominal muscles and then to put that nail in the coffin you extend one leg out in a straight line parallel to the floor for 5 seconds, and then switch to the opposite leg for 5 seconds.
-Focus on proper form, not allowing your hips to drop or your pelvis to tip as you switch from one leg to the other.
+3. Contract the low back and the glutes, as well as your abdominal muscles and then to put that nail in the coffin you extend one leg out in a straight line parallel to the floor for 5 seconds, and then switch to the opposite leg for 5 seconds.

+4. Focus on proper form, not allowing your hips to drop or your pelvis to tip as you switch from one leg to the other.
 Repeat for 10 reps.
-This is a challenging and intense exercise for strengthening your lower back and glutes.

-Make sure not to allow the pelvis to tip as you transition from one leg hold to the other.

 3.)
 ANGEL OF DEATH – 10 REPS (5 SECONDS UP, 5 SECONDS DOWN)